bharatsim/BharatSim/documentation.md

    Using schedule, modeller can specify which Network that agent belongs to at any given point of time in the simulation.
 #### Interventions
   Interventions are events which get activated when the provided condition is satisfied.

+#### Order of Per tick executions
+1. Actions which are registered in Main using `registerAction`.
+If there are multiple such actions registered, those would be executed in the order of declaration.
+2. Intervention related actions in an order of intervention invocation.
+3. Agent behaviours which are registered using `addBehaviour` construct.
+In case of multiple behaviours, those would be executed in the order of declaration.
+In case of `StatefulAgent` it would be `perTickActions` followed by `addTransition`.
+4. Actions defined in `SimulationListenerRegistry` are executed.

 - Each intervention is identified uniquely by the **name** of an intervention.
 - Each intervention needs to have an **activation condition** and a **condition to deactivate**.